tristanmhmx/CrossCardReader/README.md

 ###Special Thanks

 Esteban Gimbernat.
-All of the [libraries and projects](OpenSource.md) that made Moments possible.
+All of the [libraries and projects](OpenSource.md) that made this plugin possible.

 Thanks!